 - Applications Deadline: July 31, 2018

-- Course Level: Scholarship is available to pursue Master degree programme.
+- Course Level: award is available to pursue Master degree programme.

-- Study Subject: Scholarship is awarded to study professional Arts and Cultural Management M.A. at Leuphana University of Lüneburg Professional School.
+- Study Subject: award is awarded to study professional Arts and Cultural Management M.A. at Leuphana University of Lüneburg Professional School.

 - Nationality: As an English-language, job-concurrent distance learning course, it is addressed to cultural professionals all over the world.

-- Number of Scholarships: Up to scholarships are available.
+- Number of Scholarships: Up to opportunities are available.